The Dam Half and Dam Full courses are

 jeep trails and a little bit of dirt road mixed in to relax

-your legs (but not too much).
-The Dam Half has a total
+your legs (but not too much), the Dam Half has a total

 with a few boulder fields mixed in to test your legs (and

-dreaded Stairway to Heaven.
-Stairway to Heaven is a brutal
+dreaded Stairway to Heaven is a brutal

 half mile straight up the side of Naked Mountain.
 But once you

-summit, it’s 1.5 miles all downhill to the finish!!!
+summit, it’s just 1.3 miles downhill to the finish!!!

 Mile 0-2